mpdcampbell/traefik-geoip-filter/README.md

 ### SUB_CODES
 **Note: There is no guarantee the sublocation you wish to limit access to is listed in the GeoLite2 database.**<br>
 <br>
 Accepts [ISO-3166-2 codes](https://en.wikipedia.org/wiki/ISO_3166-2#Current_codes) but the GeoLite database also lists IP address by smaller areas.
 For example in the United States the ISO-3166-2 codes represent states, when you might want to limit access to a given city or town.
-For this reason the variable also accepts place names, however they should always be qualified with the larger region.
-<br>Take Berlin as an example: 29 locations in the GeoLite2 database have Berlin in their name including towns in Russia, Uruguay, Colombia, and the United States.
+For this reason the variable also accepts place names, however they should always be qualified with the larger region. <br></br>Take Berlin as an example: </br>29 locations in the GeoLite2 database have Berlin in their name including towns in Russia, Uruguay, Colombia, and the United States.
 To narrow this down, the SUB_CODES variable accepts place names in the form ```Larger-Region:Location```.<br>
 <br>
 For example:<br>
 ```United-States:Berlin``` - This will match all the listed towns in the United States named Berlin.<br>